kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

     1. Sets the `spec.infrastructureRef` and `spec.controlPlaneRef` fields for the Cluster object.
     1. Saves the cluster object in the API server.
 5. Machine deployment object creation
-    1. For each `spec.topology.worker.machineDeployments` item in the list
+    1. For each `spec.topology.workers.machineDeployments` item in the list
     1. Create a name `<cluster-name>-<worker-set-name>` (if too long, hash it)
     1. Initializes a new MachineDeployment object.
     1. Sets the `clusterName` field on the MD object
     1. Sets the `replicas` field on the MD object using `replicas` field for the set of worker nodes.
     1. Sets the `version` field on the MD object from the `spec.topology.version`.
-    1. Sets the `spec.template.spec.bootstrap` on the MD object from the `ClusterClass.spec.worker.machineDeployments[i].template.bootstrap.ref` field.
+    1. Sets the `spec.template.spec.bootstrap` on the MD object from the `ClusterClass.spec.workers.machineDeployments[i].template.bootstrap.ref` field.
-    1. Sets the `spec.template.spec.infrastructureRef` on the MD object from the `ClusterClass.spec.worker.machineDeployments[i].template.infrastructure.ref` field.
+    1. Sets the `spec.template.spec.infrastructureRef` on the MD object from the `ClusterClass.spec.workers.machineDeployments[i].template.infrastructure.ref` field.
     1. Generates the set of labels to be set on the MD object.
-The labels are additive to the class' labels list, and the value in the `spec.topology.worker.machineDeployments[i].labels` takes precedence over any set by the ClusterClass.
+The labels are additive to the class' labels list, and the value in the `spec.topology.workers.machineDeployments[i].labels` takes precedence over any set by the ClusterClass.
 Also, include the topology label stated below:
        ```yaml
         cluster.x-k8s.io/topology: <cluster-name>-<worker-set-name>
        ```